18 5 As A Decimal

 • Science: Representing experimental data and calculations.

-• Cooking and Baking: Following recipes that utilize both fractional and decimal measurements.
+• Cooking and Baking: Following recipes that work with both fractional and decimal measurements.

 Expanding on Decimal Representation: Repeating and Terminating Decimals

-It's important to note that not all fractions convert to terminating decimals (decimals that end).
+you'll want to note that not all fractions convert to terminating decimals (decimals that end).
 Some fractions result in repeating decimals (decimals with a sequence of digits that repeats infinitely).
-For example, 1/3 converts to 0.3333...
+To give you an idea, 1/3 converts to 0.In real terms, 3333...
 The fraction 18/5, however, results in a terminating decimal, meaning the decimal representation ends after a finite number of digits.

 Why 18/5 Converts to a Terminating Decimal